 But what can you do to help change the law?

-- One thing you can do is sign this petition to make dog theft a specific criminal offence.
+- One thing you can do is sign a petition to make dog theft a specific criminal offence.
+To know what petitions are currently running visit:https://petition.parliament.uk

 - Additionally, you could use The Kennel Clubs dog theft template letter to write to your parliamentary representative lending your support and letting them know how they can help.